danielborowski/jsboard/README.md

 # jsboard
-JavaScript library for board games
+JavaScript library for board games. jsboard allows you to focus on your game logic, game AI, and gameplay rather than focusing on creating and styling your game using HTML and CSS.